 Let’s find out how to use the SEARCH formula in Google Sheets.
-This function is beneficial for finding the location of a certain word or combination of letters in text strings.
+This search function works well for finding the location of a certain word or combination of letters in text strings.
+Opening a Google Sheets document is essential as a starting point for using the SEARCH function.

-Additionally, the SEARCH function can determine whether a word is contained in a text.
+Additionally, the Google Sheets SEARCH function can determine whether a word is contained in a text.
 This article will provide general information, examples, and suggestions for use.

 The SEARCH formula returns a whole number indicating the position at which a particular string is first found within a specific text.